Keith Olsen

 Keith Alan Olsen (May 12, 1945 - March 9, 2020) was an American record producer and sound engineer, who worked with Magnum, Rick Springfield, Fleetwood Mac, Ozzy Osbourne, Grateful Dead, Whitesnake, Pat Benatar, Heart, Santana, Saga, Foreigner, Scorpions, Journey, The Babys, Emerson, Lake & Palmer, Joe Walsh, 38 Special, and Eric Burdon & the Animals, among others.

-Olsen produced over 100 complete albums.
-His production work earned him more than 39 Gold, 24 Platinum, and 14 Multi-Platinum album certifications.

 Career

 Olsen was born in Sioux Falls, South Dakota, and went to school in Minneapolis, where he developed an appreciation for classical, pop, and jazz music.
 He gained production experience working in recording studios in the Minneapolis area, and musical and touring experience playing upright bass in jazz and folk bands.
 He subsequently played bass as a member of the Music Machine, who had a hit with the single "Talk Talk".
 During this time he began collaborating with Curt Boettcher, producer of the Association's single "Cherish", and met another early influence, Brian Wilson of the Beach Boys, who taught him "to envision everything about a production as you hear the song the first time."

 After moving to Los Angeles he was instrumental in launching the careers of Lindsey Buckingham and Stevie Nicks.
 He helped them to secure a record deal, produced their first album, Buckingham Nicks, and let them live in his house, employing Nicks as a housekeeper for a while.
 After introducing them to Mick Fleetwood, he went on to produce Fleetwood Mac's eponymous 1975 album, which reached No. 1 in the US.